List of The Great Food Truck Race episodes

 The Great Food Truck Race is an American reality competition and cooking television series that airs on Food Network.
-The series is hosted by Tyler Florence.
+The series is currently being hosted by Tyler Florence.
 It first premiered on August 15, 2010.
-The eighteenth season began airing on August 3, 2025.
-Within the program, a group of professional or amateur food truck entrepreneurs compete against each other to win a cash prize.
+The nineteenth season began airing on July 26, 2026.
+Within the program, a group of professional or even amateur food truck entrepreneurs compete against each other to win a cash prize.